wx-qzhou/ELsEA/README.md

 First, set up the specified Conda environment and install the required dependencies from the 'Install_requirements' file.

+Then, download the pre-trained models from the [Helsinki-NLP](https://huggingface.co/Helsinki-NLP) repository on Hugging Face into the directory ./DivEA/Unsuper/TranslatetoEN.

-Then, activate the specified Conda environment, for example:
+Next, activate the specified Conda environment, for example:
 ```bash
 conda activate qzhou_LargerEA_py310
 ```

-Then, go to the `DivEA` directory and run the data preparation script:
+Finally, go to the `DivEA` directory and run the data preparation script:
 ```bash
 cd ../DivEA
 bash run_prepare_data.sh
 ```

-Finally, download the pre-trained models from the [Helsinki-NLP](https://huggingface.co/Helsinki-NLP) repository on Hugging Face into the directory ./DivEA/Unsuper/TranslatetoEN.

 # Parameters Explanation